 Our finance degree is unique in Scotland in terms of the range and depth of issues covered.
 Employers tell us they particularly value the range of subject combinations available at Strathclyde.
 The finance degree includes classes such as the principles of investment & value, business finance & decision-making, and the analysis of securities such as bonds and shares.

-Our finance graduates go on to be financial analysts or investment managers with a range of financial institutions such as merchant banks, pension funds, insurance companies and stockbrokers.
+Our finance graduates go on to be financial analysts or investment managers with a range of financial institutions such as fund management firms, investment banks, pension funds, insurance companies and stockbrokers.
 Some also pursue careers with the major accountancy firms.